drudru/understanding_redo/README.md

 ## Introduction

 **Redo** is an alternative to the common **make** system for building files.
-This document is an attempt to concisely and correctly capture the concept.
+This document is an attempt to concisely and correctly capture the concept of redo.

 "But aren't there already many descriptions?"

 Yes, there are a few.
 Unfortunately, they tend to immediately go into examples and then gloss over the inner workings.
 The result is just a focus on the simplicity, but avoiding to explain the magic.

+This document will show that 'redo' is simple and illuminate the inner workings appropriately.

 This is my analysis of the Alan Grosskurth bash scripts, which were the first public implementation.
-Redo is simmple.
+Redo is simple.

 ## The Simplest Explanation